delaneyj/datastar/site/static/md/guide/going_deeper.md

 ## Datastar Actions

-Actions are helper functions that are available when using `data-on` attributes.
-They allow you to perform operations that can take expressions, without having to write a bunch of JavaScript.
+Actions are helper functions that can be used inside expressions.
+They allow you to perform logical operations without having to write a bunch of JavaScript.

 ```html
 <button data-on-click="setAll('foo.', mysignal.value.toUpperCase()"></button>